Shehariyar-F-S/Migrants-Rights-Guidance-Platform/README.md

 # Migrants-Rights-Guidance-Platform

-A local Retrieval‑Augmented Generation (RAG) assistant that answers questions about migrants’ rights and procedures using official legal PDFs (e.g. the Dublin Regulation) as its only knowledge source.
+A local Retrieval‑Augmented Generation (RAG) assistant that answers questions about migrants’ rights and procedures using official legal PDFs (for example, the Dublin Regulation) as its only knowledge source.
 The system runs entirely on a laptop using open‑source tools (Ollama + Llama 3, ChromaDB, LangChain, Streamlit).

 🚀 Features
-Domain‑specific legal assistant for EU asylum/migration documents (starting with the Dublin Regulation).
+Domain‑specific legal assistant for EU asylum and migration documents (starting with the Dublin Regulation)

-Local‑only stack: all documents, embeddings, and LLM inference run on your machine.
+Local‑only stack: all documents, embeddings, and LLM inference run on your machine

-Multi‑PDF support: drop multiple PDFs into a folder and index them together.
+Multi‑PDF support: drop multiple PDFs into a folder and index them together

 RAG pipeline: